 As I reviewed many other good products, I learned that there is always a good story behind the success of a product.
 This rule applies to eMeals as well.
-Jane DeLaney and Jenny Cochran founded the firm to solve the problem that every parent experience on a daily basis.
+Jane DeLaney and Jenny Cochran founded the firm to solve the problem that every parent experiences on a daily basis.
 They always have to think about what to eat and what to buy for the meal.
 Quite often, this duty falls into the hand of a mom who is also very busy at work.

 So, the founders created a solution that makes preparing meals and shopping groceries easy and fun.
-Using the eMeals app, you can browse through comprehensive menu list and find shopping list for each meal.
+Using the eMeals app, you can browse through a comprehensive menu list and find a shopping list for each meal.

 To use the app, you don’t have to be a technical expert or a chef.
 As I looked at the app, I found that the user experience is smooth and easy.
 What you only need to do is to decide your diet and menus.
 After you choose your meals, you can see a grocery list that contains ingredients to make the meals.
 As you check the list, you can either just use the list to do your grocery or send the list to one of the grocery retailers for pickup.

 In this US, you can send your grocery list to large grocery retailers such as Walmart, Kroger, Amazon, Instacart, and Shipt.
 You can pick up your groceries at the store or can make them delivered to your home.
 It is very convenient.
 You can use the eMeals app to check the closest retail stores.

 eMeals designed its meal plans considering various needs.
 If I list the meal plans that the firm lists on their website:

 - 4-Week Keto Diet